TihiMihi/CM-Lennard-Jones-ProjectB/README.md

 ### Instructions

+Code automated to work with no user inputs for any parameters with default values for a solid.

 Main asks for physical state user input of particle system as a shortcut to define **number of particles**, **density**, and **temperature**.